Carl Wagner: Career

 Wagner was interested in the measurement of thermodynamic activities of the components in solid and liquid alloys.
-He also carried out research on problems of solid state chemistry, especially the role of defects of ionic crystals on thermodynamic properties, electrical conductivity and diffusion.
+He also researched problems of solid-state chemistry, especially the role of defects of ionic crystals on thermodynamic properties, electrical conductivity and diffusion.

 He became a research fellow at the Bodernstein Institute at the University of Berlin.
 It was in Berlin that he first became acquainted with Walter H. Schottky who asked him to co-author a book on thermodynamic problems.
-Together with Hermann Ulich they published "Thermodynamik" in 1929, which is still considered a standard reference in the field.
+Together with Hermann Ulich they published Thermodynamik in 1929, which is still considered a standard reference in the field.

+In 1930 he was Privatdozent at the University of Jena and published a notable paper with Schottky, "Theorie der geordneten Mischphasen" (Theory of arranged mixed phases).

+In 1931 he published a paper "Zur Theorie der Gleichrichterwirkung" ("Theory of Rectifier Action") [C. Wagner, Zur Theorie der Gleichrichterwirkung, Phys.
+Zeitschrift, Vol. 32 (1931), pp 641-645] describing in the context of copper oxide semiconductors the basic equations of thermally activated charge carriers and their diffusion in rectifier junctions which were later described by others such as Davydov [B. Davydov, The rectifying action of semi-conductors, The Technical Physics of the USSR, Vol. 5, No. 2 (1938), pp. 87-95] and Shockley [Shockley, William (1949).
+"The Theory of p-n Junctions in Semiconductors and p-n Junction Transistors".
+Bell System Technical Journal.
+28 (3): 435–489. doi:10.1002/j.1538-7305.1949.tb03645].